Newtoto/comp230-ethics/ReferenceNotes.md

 ince the employees associate their workplace with stress they will quickly regain the same stress levels once they get back to work.
 It is therefore suggested that recovery needs to happen daily in order to keep the staff's health and performance at good levels.

-## Characterizing and Predicting Mental Fatigue during Programming Tasks
+## Characterizing and Predicting Mental Fatigue during Programming Tasks (SoftwareFatigue)

 A culture has permeated the software industry that emphasizes performance over well-being.
 The expectation of long work-hours and participation in death marches [3], places developers in a situation where they must work in a state of fatigue (a physiological state of reduced mental or physical capability